robertomoutinho/terraform-aws-ecs-app/README.md

-# AWS Terraform module which runs app on AWS Fargate
+# AWS Terraform module which runs an web app on AWS Fargate

 This repository contains Terraform infrastructure code which creates AWS resources required to run an web app on AWS, including: